rdebeasi/from-javascript-to-jupyter/README.md

-# From Javascript to Jupyter
+# From JavaScript to Jupyter
 Here are resources that I’m using to learn Jupyter, data science, mapping, and Jupyter widget development.

 ## Data Science & Jupyter Foundations